CLEAR cost: Is it worth it?

 CLEAR presents a unique and interesting opportunity for frequent travelers to save time at the security checkpoint.
 If you travel often enough from CLEAR supported airports, CLEAR can be a great deal to save you time and hassle by allowing you to skip to the front of the line.

 That being said, $10 per month might be too expensive to make sense for travelers who fly infrequently.
 Keep in mind that the American Express® Green Card will reimburse up to $100 spent on CLEAR annually via a statement credit (here’s our full review of the Amex Green Card), making the value proposition even more compelling.
+The information for the Amex Green Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Have you used CLEAR?
 Did it practically save you a significant amount of time?